Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/meletis-and-durscheid-2022-writing-systems-and-their-use/signed-writing-as-a-pressure-test-for-general-writing-theory.md

 ## Pressure point 1: autonomy is stronger than many theories can comfortably admit

 Modern grapholinguistics has already moved beyond the crudest speech-dependence models.
-Meletis and Durscheid help make that move explicit by treating writing as a structured object of study rather than a mere derivative shell.
+Meletis and Dürscheid help make that move explicit by treating writing as a structured object of study rather than a mere derivative shell.

 That is real progress.